2164 The Enablement Requirement [R-11.2013]

-In general, the examiner should not use post-filing date references to demonstrate that the patent is non-enabling.
+In general, the examiner should not use post-filing date references to demonstrate that a patent is not enabled.
 Exceptions to this rule could occur if a later-dated reference provides evidence of what one skilled in the art would have known on or before the effective filing date of the patent application.
 In re Hogan, 559 F.2d 595, 605, 194 USPQ 527, 537 (CCPA 1977).
-If individuals of skill in the art state that a particular invention is not possible years after the filing date, that would be evidence that the disclosed invention was not possible at the time of filing and should be considered.
+If individuals of skill in the art state that a particular invention is not possible years after the filing date, that would be evidence that the disclosed invention was not possible at the time of filing.
 In In reWright, 999 F.2d 1557, 1562, 27 USPQ2d 1510, 1513-14 (Fed.
 Cir.
-1993) an article published 5 years after the filing date of the application adequately supported the examiner’s position that the physiological activity of certain viruses was sufficiently unpredictable so that a person skilled in the art would not have believed that the success with one virus and one animal could be extrapolated successfully to all viruses with all living organisms.
-Claims not directed to the specific virus and the specific animal were held nonenabled.
+1993) (an article published 5 years after the filing date of the application adequately supported the examiner’s position that the physiological activity of certain viruses was sufficiently unpredictable so that a person skilled in the art would not have believed that the success with one virus and one animal could be extrapolated successfully to all viruses with all living organisms.
+Claims not directed to the specific virus and the specific animal were held nonenabled).

 2164.05(b) Specification Must Be Enabling to Persons Skilled in the Art

-The relative skill of those in the art refers to the skill of those in the art in relation to the subject matter to which the claimed invention pertains at the time the application was filed.
+The relative skill of those in the art refers to the skill level of those in the art in the technological field to which the claimed invention pertains.
 Where different arts are involved in the invention, the specification is enabling if it enables persons skilled in each art to carry out the aspect of the invention applicable to their specialty.
 In reNaquin, 398 F.2d 863, 866, 158 USPQ 317, 319 (CCPA 1968).

 When an invention, in its different aspects, involves distinct arts, the specification is enabling if it enables those skilled in each art, to carry out the aspect proper to their specialty.
 “If two distinct technologies are relevant to an invention, then the disclosure will be adequate if a person of ordinary skill in each of the two technologies could practice the invention from the disclosures.”
 Technicon Instruments Corp.v.Alpkem Corp., 664 F. Supp.
 1558, 1578, 2 USPQ2d 1729, 1742 (D. Ore.
 1986), aff’d in part, vacated in part, rev’d in part, 837 F. 2d 1097 (Fed.
 Cir.
 1987) (unpublished opinion), appeal after remand, 866 F. 2d 417, 9 USPQ 2d 1540 (Fed.
 Cir.
 1989).
 In Ex parteZechnall, 194 USPQ 461 (Bd.
 App.
 1973), the Board stated “appellants’ disclosure must be held sufficient if it would enable a person skilled in the electronic computer art, in cooperation with a person skilled in the fuel injection art, to make and use appellants’ invention.”
 194 USPQ at 461.